 If you are looking for more resources or more information on Ho’oponopono, drop by Mabel Katz’s site.

-- Why You Need To Keep Going When Life Feels HardListen above or tune in on Apple Podcasts or Podbean EPISODE 91 – PODCAST TRANSCRIPT Hi there, welcome back to Kelly Martin Speaks.
-I’m your host Kelly Martin and this is episode 91.
-In this episode I am going talking a little about how I managed to come through times of darkness and depression and…
+- Are External World Problems Making You Avoid Your Own?Listen above or tune in on Apple Podcasts or Podbean EPISODE 103 – PODCAST TRANSCRIPT Hi there, welcome back to Kelly Martin Speaks.
+I’m your host Kelly Martin and this is episode 103.
+Today I am going to talk about how easy it is to externalise problems out there in favour of dealing with our…